 2011 – V4: Single to three-layered separate layers fabric / synthetic weave.
 Tensioned, not glued.
 Single reflecting front layer.

 2014 – V5: Three layered weave + knit.
 Glued.
 Multiple reflected layers.
-PATENT PENDING.
+PATENTED.

 Our fifth generation AT fabric is a result of the research and development gathered in V1 through V4, where for our latest generation we found that utilizing several layers that actually reflects in combination rather than one front layer reflecting the image alone would potentially increase both image quality and sound transparency.